This page contains guidance for ECTAS peer reviewers,

 A peer review team is made up of a lead reviewer and two other

-the ECTAS team.
+please contact the ECTAS

 What does the peer reviewer training involve?